arielsrv/pets-api/README.md

 ## Configuration

-Environment configuration is based on Archaius Config, you should use a similar folder structure.
+Environment configuration is based on **Archaius Config**, you should use a similar folder structure.
-SCOPE env variable in remote environment is required
+*SCOPE* env variable in remote environment is required

 ```
 └── config